jakeleveroni/react-table-wrapper/README.md

 The `<TableWrapperComponent>` takes an `AbstractTableBuilderService` instance for the builder in case you would like to create your own builder service implementation as the only one we have now is geared towards Agent Tools projects specifically.

+Additionally there is an example project that you can use [here](https://github.com/jakeleveroni/test-table-project)

 ## Model Definitions